ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

 ## Decision

+### Libraries

+A library can be monolithic or modularized.
+Monolithic libraries should be small and bigger libraries with large APIs should be modularized.

-A library `foo` may have these headers (covering categories 1, 3 & 4 from above):
+A monolithic library `foo` may have these headers (covering categories 3 & 4 from above):

-- `src/lib/foo.h`:
+- `src/include/elektra/foo.h`:
-  Contains the public API of `libelektra-foo`.
+  Contains the full public API of `libelektra-foo`.
   Will be installed as `<include-root>/elektra/foo.h`.
-- `src/lib/foo/internal.h`:
+- `src/include/elektra/foo/internal.h`:
-  Contains the unstable API of `libelektra-foo`.
+  Contains the internal (i.e., non-stable) API of `libelektra-foo`.
   Will be installed as `<include-root>/elektra/foo/internal.h`.

+A modularized library `bar` may have these headers (covering categories 3 & 4 from above):

+- (B) `src/include/elektra/foo/public.h`:
+  Declares the public API of `libelektra-foo`, by including `#include <elektra/foo/*.h>`.
+  Will be installed as `<include-root>/elektra/public/foo.h`.

+  Such a header may only include `#include <elektra/foo/*.h>` lines.

+- (B) `src/include/elektra/foo/*.h`:
+  Additional public API header of `libelektra-foo`.
+  Will be installed as `<include-root>/elektra/foo/*.h`.

+  All of these installed headers `installed.h` must be included from `src/lib/foo/public.h` via a line `#include <elektra/foo/installed.h>`.

+- (B) `src/include/elektra/foo/internal.h`:
+  Declares the internal (i.e., non-stable) API of `libelektra-foo`, by including `#include <elektra/foo/*.h>`.
+  Will be installed as `<include-root>/elektra/internal/foo.h`.

+  Such a header may only include `#include <elektra/foo/*.h>` lines.

+- (B) `src/include/elektra/foo/internal/*.h`:
+  Additional header of `libelektra-foo`.
+  Will be installed as `<include-root>/elektra/foo/internal/*.h`.

+  All of these installed headers `installed.h` must be included from `src/lib/foo/internal.h` via a line `#include <elektra/foo/internal/installed.h>`.

+Additionally, all libraries may also have private headers:

 - `src/lib/foo/**/*.h`:
   Additional headers may be present.
-  By default, they are private API and will not be installed.

-  CMake can be used to install additional headers.
-  Any of these installed headers `installed.h` must be included from `src/lib/foo/public.h`, or `src/lib/foo/internal.h` via a line `#include <elektra/foo/installed.h>`.
-  This inclusion determines what kind of API the header contains.
-  If `src/lib/foo/public.h` or `src/lib/foo/internal.h` include multiple of these extra headers, it must not declare any API itself.
-  This is called a modularized library.
-  Libraries that only install the default `src/lib/foo/public.h` or `src/lib/foo/internal.h` headers are called monolithic.

-  The non-installed private headers must (of course) not be included in any of the installed headers (including the default ones).

-Moving symbols between (non-private) headers is always a breaking change.
+  These headers may only be used by other files within `src/lib/foo`, according to the rules in [Including Headers](header_include.md).

+### Plugins

 Plugins do not declare their API via header files.
-Their headers are never installed and can be named and included any way the developer wants.
+Their headers are never installed and can be named any way the developer wants.

-As seen above, all headers will be installed into a subfolder of `<include-root>/elektra`, where `<include-root>` is e.g. `/usr/include`.
+### Tests

-For category 2 from above (private but needs to be tested), there are two options:
+For category 2 from above (private but needs to be tested), one of the following should be done:

 1. Declare functions as `static` in a `.c` file and `#include ""` this file from the test.
-2. Add a private non-installed header that declares the API that needs testing, `#include ""` that and compile the test sources together with the `.o` files from the library (static linking).
+2. Add a private non-installed header (e.g. `src/lib/foo/testapi.h`) that declares the API that needs testing, `#include ""` that and compile the test sources together with the `.o` files from the library (static linking).

 If a symbol is needed in only one file and for tests, option 1 should be preferred.
 For symbols that are used in multiple files, a header needs to exist anyway.